josephDorsey/HTML-CSS-Course/README.md

 This is just practice for me uploading to Github and following along with a course.
 The idea is to update after learning something each lecture to get in the idea of committing more to the page.

-## CHEATS and QUALITY of Life Codes for Coding
+# CHEATS and QUALITY of Life Codes for Coding

+`Option + Command + i`: Opens dev tools
 `COMMENTING CHEAT`: Select your text and press `Command + /`

 `COMMITTING`: